MicrosoftDocs/Devices-docs/surface/surface-enterprise-management-mode.md

 >When a certificate expires, it does not automatically renew.

-**Will an expired certificate affect the functionality of SEMM-enrolled devices?**
+**Will an expired certificate affect the functionality of SEMM-enrolled devices?**<br><br>
 No, a certificate only impacts IT admin management tasks in SEMM and has no effect on device functionality when it expires.
-If the certificate expires on SEMM-enrolled devices, you will not be able to modify SEMM settings until you renew the certificate or apply a new certificate.

 **Will the SEMM package and certificate need to be updated on all machines that have it?**